SilkRose/Pony/stories/ban-appeal/01-pretty-please-un-ban-me.md

 I'm sorry that I hugged you for five extra seconds longer than normal.
 I couldn't tell if you noticed it, but I loved each and every one of those five seconds.
 You're the best pony to hug and the thought of never being able to hug you again makes me want to cry.

+I'm sorry that I held your hoof while we read a book together.
+It made me feel all fuzzy inside and was the start of my feelings for you.
+I should have told you about them right then and asked what it meant.

 I'm sorry that I fell asleep on your chest that one night we were studying together.
 You were just so cute and soft and cuddly, I didn't want to let go and I just fell asleep.
 I was so surprised when I woke up still on your chest and you were asleep holding me.

 I'm sorry that I wrote you a poem that hinted that I liked you.
 I'm sorry it made you blush which made me blush.
 I just wanted to see how you would react.
 I thought it was a good sign, but I must have been wrong.

 I'm sorry I made us pancakes shaped like hearts.
 You looked so cute eating them.
 I couldn't eat them because I was too busy hiding my blush.
 Thank you for saying they were delicious.

-…

-I'm sorry for blushing while writing this letter.
+I'm sorry I got scared that one night I was staying over and climbed into your bed for safety.
+I had a nightmare about us not being friends anymore and it made me want to cry.
+Sleeping next to you made me feel all better.

+I'm sorry that you accidentally cuddled me that night.
+It made me so happy after having that nightmare.
+I should have said something and tried talking to you.

+I'm sorry that I kissed you the next morning after you woke me up with pancakes shaped like hearts like I had done before.
+It made me feel loved and happy and I still smile thinking about it.
+I'm sorry :(

+I'm sorry for any wetness or stains on this letter, I've been crying the whole time I've been writing it..
 I just love everything about you and you make me feel so different and happy inside.
-I hope this doesn't change how you view this letter.

-…
+I just want to be friends again.

+I'm sorry I had to writer this letter in the first place.

 Love,
 Pinkie Pie